kylenrich24/JAVASCRIPT-ENGINE/README.md

 ## What is Inside JS Engine

 - the bigges thing is reading our code and executing it
-1. MEMORY HEAP - we need a place to store and write information (ie variables, ...)
+1. MEMORY HEAP - we need a place to store and write information (ie variables, ...) <br>
-               - all programs are just read and write operations
+               - all programs are just read and write operations <br>
-               - memory allocation
+               - memory allocation <br>
                - watch out for MEMORY LEAKS (when garbage collection fails)
-2. CALL STACK - a place to run our code in order
+2. CALL STACK - a place to run our code in order <br>
-              - keeps track of where we're at in our code in execution
+              - keeps track of where we're at in our code in execution <br>
-              - watch out for STACK OVERFLOW
+              - watch out for STACK OVERFLOW <br>

 ## Single Threaded